MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    |`ManagerDn`|Distinguished name with which to authenticate (value must be encrypted)|
    |`ManagerPassword`|Manager password with which to authenticate (value must be encrypted)|
    |`SearchBase`|Context name to search in, relative to the base of the configured ContextSource, e.g. `'ou=users,dc=example,dc=com'`.|

+1. When LDAP/LDAP-S is enabled, you can use a certificate with a private key to sign/encrypt user access tokens between the front-end and the LDAP server.
+This is particularly useful when you have multiple front-ends and want the tokens to be signed consistently by every front-end in your configuration.

+   By default, each time a user authenticates successfully, the front-end generates an access token and signs it with a string that was randomly generated during the front-end's configuration.
+In a configuration with multiple front-ends, each front-end would have its own unique token signing string.
+By providing a certificate with its own encryption string for  token signing, you can ensure consistent signing across front-ends.

+1. Encrypt the LDAP/LDAP-S and/or remote database login credentials (username and password) using the administration utility as follows:
+    1. Make sure a credential encryption certificate with a private key is installed on the front-end.
+Remote database and/or LDAP login credentials (username and password) must be encrypted using the certificate.
+    1. LAUNCH UTIL ON WIN AND Linux
+    1. You will select an option in the admin util to start the encryption tool.
+You will enter the secret string (user and password).
+The tool will return an encrypted string that you will need to go and add to the configuration file. (basic implementation)
+    1. You will select an option of configuring LDAP/DB in the admin util.
+The util will prompt for the user and passwords, will call the encryption tool internally and will update the config locally for you with the encrypted strings. (more user friendly but currently a P2)

 1. Restart the front-end so the changes can take effect.  @@@POINT TO ADMIN UTILITY  OR can we make a code change that can be restarted automatically...?

 1. Repeat these steps on each front-end machine.